 - There are more men in sports, so at the elite level, the selection to get to the top level is stronger.
 Elite male athletes are likely the best the male race has to offer.
 For women there may be more potential world record holders that will never know it because they don’t try.

-During our coaching, Lonnie Boe Pederson became Danish national champion in her 40s.
+Left: During our coaching, Lonnie Boe Pederson became Danish national champion in her 40s.
 I’m particularly confident Lonnie is drug-free, as she had to stop the coaching due to getting pregnant.

 What about testosterone?

 Within an individual, more testosterone means more muscle mass.
 There is little doubt about that.
-Between genders, however, the relation becomes much weaker.
+Between sexes, however, the relation becomes much weaker.
 In their study of elite athletes, Healy et al. concluded that “The difference in lean body mass is sufficient to account for the observed differences in strength and aerobic performance seen between the sexes without the need to hypothesize that performance is in any way determined by the differences in testosterone levels.”

 How can this be?
 Testosterone functions differently in men and women, as I explained in my BioSignature review.
 In animals we have a good understanding of why testosterone is not needed for muscle development in women.
 It seems growth factors like IGF-1 and growth hormone take over the anabolic role that testosterone has in men.
 Growth factors are more important for strength and muscle mass in women than in men.
 Since women have just as much IGF-1 as men and women produce ~3 times as much growth hormone as men, this explains in part why having less testosterone does not limit how much muscle they can build.
 To make matters more complex, the sex hormones and growth factors interact and all these hormones also interact with your genes.

 In short, saying women have less potential to build muscle mass because they don’t have as much testosterone as men is shortsighted.

 I’m confident my former client Nancy Keizer is drug-free.
 She looks like this simply because she wants to and is very casual about her physique.

 The other sex hormone